-Stormwater-Biendly Lawns and Gardens
+Stormwater-Friendly Lawns and Gardens

-Without treatment, stamwater that runs from the land Into our waterways can be unhealthy for péople and bad for the environment.
-Runoff can cany chemicals, metals, bacteria, viruses, organic compounds, and other pollutants directly into creeks, lakes, rivers, and stréams.
-Runoff can olso couse severe erosion and flooding - even during a typiçdi Pennsylvania storm.
+Without treatment, starmwater that runs from the land Into our waterways can be unhealthy for péople and bad for the environment.
+Runoff can carry chemicals, metals, bacteria, viruses, organic compounds, and other pollutants directly into creeks, lakes, rivers, and strèams.
+Runoff can also cause severe erosion and flooding - even duing a typical Pennsylvanla stom.

-What can we do?
-Homeowners can take steps to help with the effort by making sure their gordens and lawns are "stormwater-friendly."
+What can we do? blg bapact as all of them work together Homeowners can take steps to help with the effort by making sure their gardens and lawns are "stormwater-friendly."

-Gardens can contribute considerable nutrients and other pollutants to waterways if not cared for responsibly, instead of using chemicol fertilizers, give organic alternatives, such as compost and manure a try.
+Gardens can contribute considerable nuidents and other pollutants to waterways if not cared for responsibly, instead of using chemiçal fertilizers, give arganic alternafives, such as compost and manure a try.